-My other research interests include the histories of personal computing, theistic evolutionism, anthropological race concepts, and experiential education.
-I’m assistant editor of the History of Anthropology Newsletter and secretary of Mariposa Food Co-op.
-I blog at Historical Present.
+My other research interests include the histories of theistic evolutionism, anthropological race concepts, personal computing, and experiential education.